Octalogic-Tech/octalogic-blog/content/post/Cloud-Storage-Benefits-and-Its-Role-in-Cloud-Infrastructure.md

 ---
-title: 'Cloud Storage: Benefits and Its Role in Cloud Infrastructure'
+title: "Cloud Storage: Benefits and Its Role in Cloud Infrastructure"
 summary: >-
   Cloud storage is a crucial component of modern computing infrastructure.
 Its benefits include scalability, accessibility, security, disaster recovery, and